 What Causes Termite Infestations?
 Moisture Does

 Termites, like all other creatures, need water to survive.
-However, they don’t seek it out in the same places that larger animals do.
-In fact, most insects (termites included) look for moisture in the ground or around food sources.
+However, they don’t seek it out in the same places larger animals do.
+Instead, most insects (termites included) look for moisture in the ground or around food sources.
 So, even if you don’t have standing water around your property, the presence of something as seemingly benign as moist soil can serve as a welcome mat for termites and other insects.

 Okay, so termites like moistures.
 But, that begs the question: how do you prevent it?
-Well, to avoid moisture from inviting termites in out of the cold, you can do some of the following:
+Well, to avoid moisture from inviting termites out of the cold, you can do some of the following:

 - Clean your gutters

 - Talk to a landscaper about installing proper drainage in your yard